- Our Basic Concept

 We continually seek to improve and strengthen the internal control system by reviewing regulations regarding policy content and conducting regular internal audits to verify the functional effectiveness of the internal controls.

 Internal Audits and Auditor Audits

-	The Company has established an Internal Auditing Office, which reports directly to the representative director.
-One

-	full-time internal auditor and three auditors with concurrent positions in business departments conduct internal audits.

-	The internal auditors audit the appropriateness and effectiveness of the business execution of the business departments

-	in accordance with internal audit guidelines and the plan for the fiscal year, and of the overall Company’s business

-	operations in accordance with internal rules, management policies, and laws and regulations.
-The auditors report the

-	audit results to the representative director and auditor and advise departments of proposals to improve operations.
+The Company has established an Internal Auditing Office, which reports directly to the representative director. three auditors with concurrent positions in business departments conduct internal audits.
+The internal auditors audit the appropriateness and effectiveness of the business execution of the business departments in accordance with internal audit guidelines and the plan for the fiscal year, and of the overall Company’s business operations in accordance with internal rules, management policies, and laws and regulations.
+The auditors report the audit results to the representative director and auditor and advise departments of proposals to improve operations.